groue/GRDBObjc/README.md

     - (NSString *)stringFromDate:(NSDate *)date;
     ```

-- Available with compatiblity warning
+- Available with compatiblity warning:

     ```objc
     // This property reflects actual SQLite state instead of relying on